Jane Harrington

 • Creative Writing Workshops: Intro to CW; Intro to Fiction; Writing for Children

-• Children’s Literature: The Fairy Tale
+• Literature: Introduction to the Fairy Tale

 • Controversies in Children’s Literature